jeffreykegler/hoonlint/misc/whitespace.md

 This preamble may be of length 1 -- that is, it may be just the newline.

-* A body of one or more full newline-terminated lines, all of them header comments or
+* A body of zero or more full newline-terminated lines, all of them header comments or
 (in the case of non-standard code) blank lines.